synfron/ReshaperForBurp/docs/Rules.md

 #### Fields

-File Path - File path of the file, include file name.
+File Path - File path of the file including the file name.
 Supports variable tags.

 Text - The text to save.
 Supports variable tags.

-Encoding - The charset/encoding of the file (e.g. uft-8).
+Encoding - The charset/encoding of the file (e.g. UTF-8).
 Supports variable tags.

-File Exists Action - Action to do if the file already exist: None (Don't write), Overwrite, Append
+File Exists Action - Action to do if the file already exists: None (Don't write), Overwrite, Append

 ### Send Message